 Medicine/Dentistry/Veterinary Science: Standard Level Applications and Interpretations is acceptable for most courses.
 It is important to check the mathematics requirements for the course you want to study because it will vary from university to university.
-The above is only a very broad guideline

 Applications and Interpretation Analysis and Approaches Higher Most Engineering, Computer Science, Mathematics.
 Some Physics, Level Chemistry, Economics courses.
 Computer Science and Engineering courses.
 Standard All other courses n/a Level